 In Germany, Pironi’s pole position car stalled on the grid.
 He raised his hand to alert officials but the other cars set off.
-Most managed to avoid the stalled Ferrari but 23 year old Riccardo Paletti didn’t and rammed the back of the stranded car (similar in some ways to the way in which Pironi had died).
+Most managed to avoid the stalled Ferrari but 23 year old Riccardo Paletti didn’t and rammed the back of the stranded car.

 The 1982 German Grand Prix

 Another couple of months passed and the Formula One teams were to be found at Hockenheim for the German Grand Prix.
-In wet conditions in practice, Pironi had an accident that was uncannily similiar to the one that had killed Villeneuve — but Pironi survived.
-However, the sever injuries to his legs meant that he newver raced in Formula One again.
+In wet conditions in practice, Pironi had an accident that was uncannily similar to the one that had killed Villeneuve — but Pironi survived.
+However, the severe injuries to his legs meant that he never raced in Formula One again.

 Five years later